 Evaluation Period: After submission, your project usually undergoes an evaluation period of 8-12 weeks (approximately 2-3 months).

-Submission Deadlines: The results are generally declared after the end of the evaluation period, which might vary depending on when you submit.
+Submission Deadlines: The results are generally declared after the end of the evaluation period, which might vary depending on when you submit:

-For June session submissions, the results are generally declared by September or October.
+- For June session submissions, the results are generally declared by September or October.

-For December session submissions, the results are typically declared by March or April.
+- For December session submissions, the results are typically declared by March or April.

-Binding Requirements for IGNOU MLIS Project Report:
+Binding & Formatting Requirements for IGNOU MLIS Project Submission

 Type of Binding: